trsctr/viive/README.md

 - Cross-channel feedback for stereo effects
 - Feedback loop protection: HPF, compressor, soft clipping

-Despite of the feedback protection, it can get quite loud and nasty.
+Despite the feedback protection, it can get quite loud and nasty.

-## Possibly planned features
+Note: GUI is not final.
+Current knobs and their parameters are placeholders: Stereo, Effect Amt, FX Param 1, FX Param 2

-- GUI
+## Potential future features

 - Effects in feedback loop (phaser?, chorus?)
 - LFO/modulation
 - Tempo sync